Skip to main content

 }

-QuickNode Setup
+Quicknode Setup

-1. Log in to your QuickNode dashboard.
+1. Log in to your Quicknode dashboard or create your free trial account.

 2. Create a new Endpoint for your chain and network (e.g., Ethereum Mainnet).